UniZbish/Car-Trial-Customizer/README.md

-# Combustable
+# Car-Trial-Customizer

-Combustable is a time trial racing game with a unique customization mechanic where the addons you place on the vehicle can have a huge effect on the vehicle.
+is a time trial racing game with a unique customization mechanic where the addons you place on the vehicle can have a huge effect on the vehicle.

 ### Making a car is simple
   1. Select a body time and paint job to get the best stats you believe you will need.